 The interviewer won’t tell you your measurements if you don’t want to know, although they can give you a record of them if you would like.

 The information we would like to add is kept in your health, education, work and benefits records as well as any police and criminal justice records you may have.
-This involves asking 9 different government bodies who hold this information:
+It’s held by these government bodies:

 National Health Service (NHS) records include